 Buses, mini-buses, and express vans

 The companies running the full-size buses that go between Phnom Penh and Sihanoukville are objectively terrible: unsafe, slow, and uncomfortable.
-If you’re looking for a faster, more comfortable way to go between Phnom Penh and Sihanoukville, I suggest traveling by mini-bus, or the slightly larger PSD Xpress.
+If you’re looking for a faster, more comfortable way to go between Phnom Penh and Sihanoukville, I suggest traveling by mini-bus.
 The trip takes a total of 4 to 6 hours, depending on traffic getting in and out of Phnom Penh.

 Foreigner favorite bus company Giant Ibis has started running the Phnom Penh to Sihanoukville route in 17-seat mini-buses.
 These are a significant step up from the regular bus companies, and offer seat belts, relatively safe drivers, WiFi that works occasionally and a TV that plays English-language movies.
 The best part is they don’t stop dozens of times to pick up and drop off passengers and always leave on time.
 The bus stops once along the way for snacks and a bathroom break.
 Tickets cost $11 and include hotel pickup.